 That’s one extra black “black rifle,” eh?

 Perhaps the coolest part of Unique ARs’ designs comes from the thickness of the aluminum tube they use.
 Cutting in at an angle gives three-dimensional pop, which can be enhanced via Cerakoting service if desired.
-Check out their gallery and three full pages of factory design options for some seriously artistic machining and coating work.
+Check out their gallery and factory design options for some seriously artistic machining and coating work.

 The only downside I’ve encountered with this handguard setup is that, thanks mostly to the large diameter of my barrel and the slightly-taller-than-extra-low-profile gas block height, there wasn’t quite enough room inside to properly clear the gas block.
 I ended up cutting a relief notch in the top of the handguard with the aforementioned Dremel.
 Had I realized this ahead of time, of course, Unique ARs could have done this cut in-house.